 Robin Gale-Baker, from Sustainable Macleod, discusses growing various fruit trees.
-She has also written articles for this website about growing broad beans, cauliflower, eggplants and capsicums, other vegetables, apricot trees, persimmon trees, herbs and growing techniques.
+This is one of a series of articles she has written about growing fruit trees (see right hand sidebar).
+She has also written a number of articles about growing various vegetables, growing various herbs and general growing techniques.

 Now that winter is here, its time to tend the raspberry patch.
 First, you will need to know whether your raspberries are autumn varieties (e.g. Autumn Bliss, Autumn Heritage) or summer (e.g. Chilicotin, Chiliwack, Willamette) as they are treated in different ways.
 Both require wire supports.
 Autumn varieties prefer 2 sets of parallel wires each with 3 strands at intervals of 60cm and the taller summer varieties a single set of parallel wires with 4 strands at an interval of 50cm.
 Autumn varieties fruit on first year canes called primocanes and are usually pruned to ground level after leaf fall – pruning earlier or much later than leaf fall reduces the crop the following season.
 After pruning, add well composted manure to the bed.
 Then, in the spring when the canes reach 60cm in height, tip prune them and tie them to one of the horizontal wires – this will result in branching and more berries.
 Summer varieties fruit on second year canes called floricanes and are more complicated to prune.
 Canes that have fruited won’t fruit again, so look for dry, brown canes and prune these back to ground level.
 At the same time, look for new shoots or canes which will be green and tie them to your horizontal wire.
 Then tip prune them and fertilise with well composted manure.
 Both autumn and summer raspberries sucker.
 The suckers should be removed to keep the strength in the main cane.
 Cut the suckers rather than pull them.

 Which fruits continue to ripen after being picked?